aquariumbio/aquarium/doc/WorkflowProtocolAPI.md

 ## Threads

-The input, output, data, and paramter vectors of non-shared components of a workflow are all indexed the same way, from 0 to one minus the number of threads in the operation.
+The input, output, data, and parameter vectors of non-shared components of a workflow are all indexed the same way, from 0 to one minus the number of threads in the operation.
 Another way to group the components is, thus, by thread.
 For example, suppose that an operation has an input named u, a paramter named p, and an output named y.
 Then you can use something like to the following code to iterate over all the threads.

 ```ruby
 show do